yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

         return False
 ```

-A verification is being done to make sure that our beacon is not running an x86 architecture.
+A verification is being done to make sure that our beacon is not running an *x86* architecture.
 If so, an error is raised.

-From there, we proceed by showing some output in the Havoc Console to alert to the user on what is happening :
+From there, we proceed by showing some output in the Havoc Console to alert the user on what is currently happening:

 ```
 TaskID = demon.ConsoleWrite( demon.CONSOLE_TASK, "Tasked demon to enumerate domain information using Active Directory Domain Services" )
 ```

-And finally, we indicate to Havoc what BOF will need to be executed if all checks have been passed :
+And finally, we indicate to Havoc what *BOF* will need to be executed if all checks passed:

 ```
 demon.InlineExecute( TaskID, "go", "Domaininfo.o", b'', False )
 ```

 - The `TaskID` parameter is self-explanatory.
-- The second parameter, `go` represents the entry point in our BOF.
+- The second parameter, `go` represents the entry point in our *BOF*.
 This is the function from which execution will begin.
-- The third parameter, `DomainInfo.o` represents the BOF to be run.
+- The third parameter, `DomainInfo.o` represents the *BOF* to run.
 - The fourth and fifth parameters are not important to us.

 ## Creating our own Havoc Module

-Now that we went over a basic structure of a Havoc Module, let's write our own.
-We'll first navigate to `Havoc/client/Modules` and create a directory.
+Now that we went over the basic structure of a Havoc Module, let's write our own.
+We'll first navigate to `Havoc/client/Modules` and create a new directory.
 We'll call it `amsipatch`.
-Afterwards, switch to the directory.
+Afterwards, we'll switch to the directory.

 `amsipatch.py`